sawbona/kfe/README.md

 # kfe
 This repository contains basic templates and all projects related to kfe (my personal open source projects).

-Kfe is a very simple, but still, functional web project made with Java, Spring, Bootstrap, and Oracle Jet.
+Kfe is a very simple, yet, functional web project made with Java, Spring, Bootstrap, and Oracle Jet.
 Four of the most used technologies in the Java World.

 In order to start with this project you will only need Netbeans 8.1 and cafe-template source code.